Azarem/GaiaLabs/docs/GaiaLabs-MVP-Roadmap.md

 2. **Visual Editing**: Four editors (tilemap, tileset, sprite, palette) fully functional
 3. **Game Support**: Full compatibility with Illusion of Gaia and clear pathway for new games
 4. **Database System**: Robust database loading, validation, and game detection
+5. **Community Platform**: Project sharing, user profiles, and collaboration tools functional
+6. **Documentation Site**: Interactive tutorials, API docs, and community blog operational
+7. **Unified Experience**: Seamless authentication and navigation across all platform components
-5. **Performance**: Meets or exceeds current tool performance benchmarks
+8. **Performance**: Meets or exceeds current tool performance benchmarks
-6. **Stability**: Passes comprehensive test suite with >95% coverage
+9. **Stability**: Passes comprehensive test suite with >95% coverage across all apps
-7. **Documentation**: Complete user, developer, and database contribution documentation
-8. **Deployment**: Successfully deployed and accessible via web browser
+10. **Deployment**: Unified domain deployment with all apps accessible via web browser
+11. **Integration**: One-click workflow from community project browsing to editing
-9. **Validation**: Successfully processes existing ROM projects without regression
+12. **Validation**: Successfully processes existing ROM projects without regression
-10. **Extensibility**: Clear, documented process for community to add new game support
+13. **Extensibility**: Clear, documented process for community to add new game support
+14. **Database Contribution**: Community system for submitting and validating new game databases

+### Complete Ecosystem Vision

+GaiaLabs will provide a **complete ROM hacking ecosystem** where users can:

+- **Discover**: Browse community projects and ROM databases
+- **Learn**: Follow interactive tutorials and documentation
+- **Create**: Use professional-grade visual editors
+- **Collaborate**: Work together on projects in real-time
+- **Share**: Publish projects and contribute to the community
+- **Extend**: Add support for new games through database contributions

 This roadmap provides a comprehensive path from the current multi-project architecture to a modern, unified web-based ROM editing platform that will serve the community for years to come.